Nothing fails like success

 • Inattention to details like standards of housekeeping and maintenance of equipment, front of the house, furniture, etc.

-• Tired-looking staff, overworked and sluggish
+• Tired-looking staff, overworked and sluggish.

-• ‘Perceived indifference’ with lack of customer service and feedback to questions and reviews
+• ‘Perceived indifference’ with lack of customer service and feedback to questions and reviews.

-• Becoming ‘inflexible’ with operations and execution…” we have always done it this way”
+• Becoming ‘inflexible’ with operations and execution…” we have always done it this way”.

-• A disregard for company governance and regulations
+• A disregard for company governance and regulations.

-• Enjoyed a long period of being a market leader with undisputed market dominance
+• Enjoyed a long period of being a market leader with undisputed market dominance.

 A recent example of success failing is the ‘fall’ of the mighty Steinhoff and former CEO Markus Jooste, scandal.

-Occurrences like the ‘Steinhoff fall’, should be a reminder that continued success in business is never a given, that respect in the marketplace should always be earned and ongoing innovation is critical for sustainable growth.
+Occurrences like the ‘Steinhoff fall’, should be a reminder that continued success in business is never a given, that respect in the marketplace should always be earned and that ongoing innovation is critical for sustainable growth.

 Herewith are a few guidelines to avoid complacency and the inevitable downfall: